martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 A few years ago I thought I'd set up a blog.
 Initially I created a blog in [Blogspot](http://martincostello.blogspot.co.uk/) but I decided some time later that I'd rather host it myself with custom DNS, etc., mainly as a learning exercise.
 As I'm mostly a developer in the Microsoft stack, I decided I'd set it up in Windows Azure as an Azure Website (now a "Microsoft Azure Web App") as that was something I knew of and knew a little about.
 A few clicks through a wizard later and I had a WordPress blog running in Azure, backed by a MySQL database.
 Great - time to get blogging!

-Flash-foward a few years, and I've got a sum total of [one solitary blog post](https://blog.martincostello.com/ensuring-your-asp-net-website-is-secure/).
-Yeah, so I've been a bit slack on the whole writing a blog thing.
-However I've got an idea for a second blog post that I've been procrastinating over writing for a while, so I thought I'd start on that.
+Flash-foward a few years, and I had a sum total of [one solitary blog post](https://blog.martincostello.com/ensuring-your-asp-net-website-is-secure/).
+Yeah, so I'd been a bit slack on the whole writing a blog thing.
+However I've got an idea for a second blog post that I've been procrastinating over writing for a while, so I thought I'd start on that (aside: this isn't that blog post, that's coming soon).
 By this point I'd grown two different Azure subscriptions and the blog was running in the wrong one and I was starting to hit limits on my free Azure credits due to other usage, so I figured I'd switch it around.
 The problems begin.

 READMORE